Mihai Eminescu: International legacy

+Romanian composer Didia Saint Georges (1888-1979) used Eminescu’s text for her songs.

 A monument jointly dedicated to Eminescu and Allama Iqbal was erected in Islamabad, Pakistan on 15 January 2004, commemorating Pakistani-Romanian ties, as well as the dialogue between civilizations which is possible through the cross-cultural appreciation of their poetic legacies.

 Composer Rodica Sutzu used Eminescu's text for her song “Gazel, opus 15.”

 In 2004, the Mihai Eminescu Statue was erected in Montreal, Quebec, Canada.

-On April 8, 2008, a crater on the planet Mercury was named for him.
+On 8 April 2008, a crater on the planet Mercury was named for him.

 A boulevard passing by the Romanian embassy in Sofia, Bulgaria is named after Eminescu.

+Academia Internationala presents "Mihai Eminescu" Academy Awards.
+In 2012, one of the winners, the Japanese artist Shogoro Shogoro hosted a tea ceremony to honor Mihai.

 In 2021, the Dutch artist Kasper Peters performs a theater show entitled "Eminescu", dedicated to the poet.

-On January 15, 2023, the first monument in Spain in honor of Mihai Eminescu was erected in the city of Rivas-Vaciamadrid.
-A memorial bench is located in front of the library.
-Federico Garcia Lorca at the city's Constitution Square.
+In May 2024, the first sculpture of Eminescu was inaugurated in Ashgabat, the capital of Turkmenistan.

+In Romania, there are at least 133 monuments (statues and busts) dedicated to Mihai Eminescu.
+Most of these are located in the region of Moldova (42), followed by Transylvania (32).
+In Muntenia, there are 21 such monuments, while in Oltenia Eminescu is commemorated through 11 busts.
+The remaining monuments are placed in Crișana (8), Maramureș (7), and Dobrogea (3).

 Political views

 Due to his conservative nationalistic views, Eminescu was easily adopted as an icon by the Romanian right.

 After a decade when Eminescu's works were criticized as "mystic" and "bourgeois", Romanian Communists ended by adopting Eminescu as the major Romanian poet.
 What opened the door for this thaw was the poem Împărat și proletar (Emperor and proletarian) that Eminescu wrote under the influence of the 1870–1871 events in France, and which ended in a Schopenhauerian critique of human life.
 An expurgated version only showed the stanzas that could present Eminescu as a poet interested in the fate of proletarians.

-It has also been revealed that Eminescu demanded strong anti-Jewish legislation on the German model, saying, among other things, that "the Jew does not deserve any rights anywhere in Europe because he is not working."
-This was not, however, an unusual stance to take in the cultural and literary milieu of his age.
+It has also been revealed that Eminescu demanded strong anti-Jewish legislation on the German model, saying, among other things, that "the Jew does not deserve any rights anywhere in Europe because he is not working".
+This was a fairly usual stance in the cultural and literary milieu of his age.